Exemptions

-Only certain International students are eligible to be exempted from the Blue Cross Health Insurance Plan for International Students.
+Only certain International students are eligible to be exempted from the Blue Cross Health Insurance Plan.
+International students who have health insurance provided by their employer or a parent’s plan are not exempt.

 Who qualifies for an exemption?

-- Proof of insurance, or a certificate of affiliation with the health plan of their country of origin*
+- Proof of insurance, or a certificate of affiliation with the health plan of their country of origin (see note below)*

 - A clear and legible copy of the biographical page from your current and valid passport

-- A clear and legible copy of your CAQ (Québec Acceptance Certificate) – if studying for more than one semester
+- A clear and legible copy of your CAQ (Quebec Acceptance Certificate) – if studying for more than one semester

-* Proof of insurance or certificate of affiliation with the health plan of their country of origin:
+*Proof of insurance or certificate of affiliation with the health plan of their country of origin:

 - Belgium: Form BE/QUE 128